Hanson-Wang-chn/EQA-PaperList/Explore-until-Confident/notes.md

 ## My Thoughts

-**I haven't fully understand the Conformal Prediction part.
+**I haven't fully understood the Conformal Prediction part.
 Many maths details are included.
 I intend to read more papers and then go back to it.**

 This is solid work and has been cited by many other papers.
 This pipeline has become a commonly used baseline and actually the result is still rather good.
 The project provides codes and dataset, and I'm going to run it myself.